Pippa Crerar

-Pippa Crerar is a British journalist who is the political editor of The Guardian.
-She is best known for her reporting on Partygate, a political scandal which culminated in the resignation of Prime Minister Boris Johnson, during her tenure as the Daily Mirrors political editor from 2018 to 2022.
+Pippa Crerar (born 19 June 1976) is a British journalist who is the political editor of The Guardian.
+She was previously the Daily Mirror's political editor from 2018 to 2022.
+While at the Mirror, she reported extensively on Partygate, a political scandal that culminated in the resignation of Boris Johnson as Prime Minister.

-Early life
+Early and personal life

-Crerar was born in Edinburgh, Scotland, in June 1976.
+Crerar was born in Edinburgh, Scotland, on 19 June 1976.
 She spent her childhood in Edinburgh and in Glasgow, where she attended The Glasgow Academy.
 Her father ran a printing company and her mother is an academic.
 Crerar attended Newcastle University, where she studied English.
 She was a Scott Trust Bursary recipient on City University's postgraduate newspaper journalism course.

+She is married to Tom Whitehead, who works as a senior civil servant in the Foreign, Commonwealth & Development Office (FCDO).

 Career

-Before joining the Daily Mirror, Crerar worked as Political Correspondent and City Hall editor for the Evening Standard throughout Boris Johnson’s tenure as London Mayor.
+Before joining the Daily Mirror, Crerar worked as Political Correspondent and City Hall editor for the Evening Standard throughout Boris Johnson's tenure as London Mayor.
 She has also previously been deputy political editor at The Guardian, where she was a presenter of the Politics Weekly podcast.
 Crerar is a presenter of BBC Radio 4's programme The Week in Westminster, and has appeared regularly on The Andrew Marr Show, Politics Live, as well as weekly on Sky News.

 Crerar was the Daily Mirror's political editor from 2018 to 2022.
 She was chair of the Parliamentary Press Gallery 2020/21.

-In May 2020, Crerar revealed that Prime Minister Boris Johnson's special adviser Dominic Cummings had broken COVID-19 lockdown rules by travelling from London to County Durham while experiencing symptoms of the disease, and that he had been investigated by police.
+In May 2020, Crerar revealed that Prime Minister Boris Johnson's special adviser Dominic Cummings had broken COVID-19 lockdown rules by travelling from London to County Durham while experiencing symptoms of the disease, and that he had been investigated by police, in a joint Mirror-Guardian investigation.
 Cummings made a statement in the garden of 10 Downing Street acknowledging his movements, but retained his position.

 In November 2021, Crerar published an article stating that a Christmas party had taken place in Downing Street in 2020, in contravention of lockdown rules.
 The article was followed by further articles in the Mirror, as well as content from other publications and broadcasters alleging further parties in what became known as Partygate.
 In December 2021, she published a photograph in the Mirror showing former Conservative London mayoral candidate Shaun Bailey at a Christmas party in December 2020.
 In January 2022, she published further articles on Partygate, including on "wine time" Fridays at Downing Street and a festive quiz.
-On January 25, the Metropolitan Police announced that it would investigate Downing Street parties during lockdown.
+On 25 January the Metropolitan Police announced that it would investigate Downing Street parties during lockdown.